galexynye/midi-sequencing/src/styles/DESIGN.md

 Paragraphs text overflow doesn't work. it jsut gets cut off without ellipsis.
 If I write the paragraph straight into a div with no html it works...fucking shit cunts

-link in cards is adding a little bit of white space at smaller widths. corrected with a -px margin-left..but weird

 The background hero if fucked when going from portrait to landscape.
 Detect orientation change to fix. https://stackoverflow.com/questions/24944925/background-image-jumps-when-address-bar-hides-ios-android-mobile-chrome

-Footer Cards Are stupidly designed the height is set by looking at the "ultimate ebook height" and then setting the "need a mentor" height to that
+Footer Cards could be designed better

+For ease of design and to WEED out any tech lacking potential customers, I've fully commited to CSS grid and said FUCK anybody who can't use it...maybe a feature.

+**Youtube doesn't load on safari mobile with react player**

+Because the `<MainContainer>` is transformed (or?) fixed on mobile, you cannot position elements fixed to the Viewport

 # Building new Pages

 See the `<SiteContainer>` notes below.
 All pages are wrapped in the `<SiteContainer>`.

 ## To create an individual page.
-Create a js file in the pages directory.
-Import a page component from the 05_page directory or create a new page component in the 05_page directory.

-To create a new page component, import the `<SiteContainer>` and start putting stuff in it or create a Class or styled componenent inside the `<SiteContainer>` (or both) for more page options. (look at what's there if confused).
+To create a new page component, import the `<SiteContainer>` from the 05_page directory and start putting stuff in it or create a Class or styled componenent inside the `<SiteContainer>` (or both) for more page options. (look at what's there if confused).

+**As stated above, Page.js files in the Page directory MUST USE DEFAULT EXPORTS for the page component!!!!!!**

 ## Programmatically Build Pages
 This is done in the gatsby-node.js file.
 Follow the directions above, except create or use a page component from the src -> components -> 05_page -> Blueprints directory.
 Import that into the gatsby-node.js file and do some programming.